OXFORD GUIDE TO ENGLISH GRAMMAR

 Here are some common verbs that can be transitive or intransitive:

-alter develop increase shine tear
+(the driver).
+The alter develop increase shine tear

 begin divide join shut turn